 Varied forms of football developed in British villages, but it was the English public school that formalised the rules of these games.
 Boys wanted to test themselves against others, but in order to do so, they needed to play the same game.
 Headmasters and teachers came to believe that football games would provide training in physical strength, discipline and manliness.
-Rules were necessary to ensure the rough games were played in a restrained civilised manner.
+Rules were necessary to ensure the rough games were played in a restrained, civilised manner.

 Not the founder

 At Rugby School a plaque reads: ‘This stone commemorates the exploit of William Webb Ellis who with a fine disregard for the rules of football as played in his time first took the ball in his arms and ran with it thus originating the distinctive feature of the rugby game A.D.
 1823.’
-However, there is little evidence of this, and the claim did not surface until over 50 years later.
+However, there is little evidence of this, and the claim did not surface until more than 50 years later.
 It is thought that Rugby School advanced the story in the 1890s to establish ownership of the origins of the game.

 Public school origins

-Eventually two distinct games of football emerged – rugby, named for Rugby School in Warwickshire where it was played, and the association game (soccer).
+Eventually two distinct games of football emerged: rugby, named for Rugby School in Warwickshire where it was played, and the association game (soccer).
 This was named for the Football Association, formed by old boys of schools such as Eton and Westminster.